 - No idea is a bad idea – yet.
 Record every idea as though they all have equal merit, then discuss and weigh each one after the ideas session is complete.

 - Listening is an important skill.
 Understand what a team member is suggesting and why before disagreeing.

 Dealing with the “Expert”

 - Remind him or her of the consensus aim,

 - Suggest allowing the data to do the talking,

 - Ask for another team member’s thoughts when you can get a word in

 Here’s the bottom line: you’re probably not a counselor or psychologist.
 And because of that, you might not be the best person to lead a team through conflict resolution practices.
 While there are many online courses and team-building exercises that you can try, sometimes your best option is to call in the experts.
 In this case, someone who specializes in teaching teams how to work through and manage their conflict.
 If you can find a trainer who is also familiar with Six Sigma, this can be a bonus–strategies will align more strongly with Six Sigma practices.

 Avoiding Resource Conflicts

 Projects may encounter conflicts in demand for the same resources.
-You can minimize this with resource leveling.
-Resource leveling smooth peaks and valleys in demand and spreads it more evenly over time.
+You can minimize this with resource-leveling.
+Resource leveling smooths peaks and valleys in demand and spreads it more evenly over time.
 Conflicts are resolved by scheduling activities in the slack time of another.